ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 1.
 Membership is open to the following:

-Section 2.
-Annual membership dues shall be determined by the members at the Association’s annual meeting by a majority vote of those present and voting.
+Annual membership dues shall be determined by the Board of Directors by a majority vote of those present and voting.
 Any change in the dues may take effect no sooner than thirty days following the membership’s action and will apply only to those memberships received after that date.
 Membership dues shall include membership to AAFEPA and NAFEPA.

 Section 3.
 Membership dues paid at the annual meetings or later in the fiscal year shall become effective immediately and provide membership until the end of the ensuing fiscal year.